Shada Kalo: My Experimental Music Project

 Shada Kalo (which translates to "Black and White") is an outlet for myself to post any experiment, cover, or musical musings.

-Computational art is a medium that I have admired and dabbled in quite a bit over the years.
+Computational art is a medium that I have admired and dabbled in over the years.
 I have explored art in different media (data, pixels, generative algorithms, digital and physical fabrication, stage-scale mixed reality), and domains (literature, dance, history).
-These are mostly side projects, and instead of producing exhibition-quality pieces, my aim is mostly to explore and learn about different phenomena by producing art about them.
+My aim is mostly to explore and learn about different phenomena by producing art about them.

 Selected Data Visualizations